 Since it's rare for this joining point to be sealed by the contractors, it's a major weak point where water can flood through.

 As groundwater builds up around the foundation during a rain event, it presses in on this weak spot and allows flooding.

 Like any concrete structure, a hatchway will begin to crack over time.
 Water will flood through these cracks, move to the stairs and end up in your basement.

 Some old-fashioned hatchway doors were built with loose panels of wood (instead of metal), with little or no attempt to keep water out.
-Water easily floors through the gaps in these doors.
+Water easily floods through the gaps in these doors.
 Once water builds up in a hatchway entrance, the puddles will expand into the basement.

 The TrenchDrain™ system is designed with a grated opening on top that collects water and sends it to a drainage system.